datacamp/authoring/docs/courses/exercises/multiple-choice-exercise.md

 ### Complete example

-This is an example taken from Datacamp [Introduction to Python for Data Science](https://www.datacamp.com/courses/intro-to-python-for-data-science) free course.
+This is an example taken from DataCamp [Introduction to Python for Data Science](https://www.datacamp.com/courses/intro-to-python-for-data-science) free course.
 Following the example all blocks are going to be explained in detail.

     ---